 REF fulfills its mission by awarding grants to teachers and schools in the district to support their educational projects, technology, facilities, tools, experiences and initiatives that are outside the scope of the District budget.
 To see what projects we have funded so far, please visit our Grant History page.

-Our grant cycle closed on February 28, 2018.
-Stay tuned for the next grant cycle.
+We are currently accepting grant requests for the 2019 grant cycle.
+The deadline to submit requests is Friday, March 15, 2019.
 Following is all the information you need to submit your proposal.

 Submit via email to email@example.com (preferred) or USPS to: Riverview Educational Foundation, PO Box 186, Oakmont, PA 15139.